reflectivity/reflectivity.github.io/get_involved/index.md

 We organise ourselves within the [reflectivity Github organisation](https://github.com/reflectivity) which administers this webpage, you can find out more about how to get involved from [these helpful videos](/information/interact_with_orso/).

 There is also an Slack workspace for the ORSO community, this is a great way to stay in touch with other reflectometrists.
-Please [email: Andrew McCluskey](mailto:andrew.mccluskey@ess.eu) for an invitation to this space.
+Please email [Andrew McCluskey](mailto:andrew.mccluskey@ess.eu) for an invitation to this space.

 <!--